-Beth Gergick, Surf Coach, Asst Speech Pathologist, and new Mother of Jonah and Neah
+Beth Catt, Surf Coach, Asst Speech Pathologist, Mother of Jonah and Neah

 Personal quote- “Surfing for me is so much more than just riding a wave.
 It’s respecting and loving the ocean for its playfulness and humbling power, it’s my connection to the Creator, the cultures and adventures I’ve thrown myself into searching for waves, the belly laughs and amazing people I’ve met along the way.
 When it all flows together in perfect synchronicity on a wave, it produces a kind of joy inside of me that’s really hard to explain.
 So all I can do is give thanks and hope that I can share that feeling with others.”